 - 1. Direct participants to the piece of flip chart paper you prepared with the drawing of a river.

-- 2. Ask participants to think about how they would describe their community in terms of AGYW's vulnerability to HIV and the reasons it is difficult for them to protect themselves from HIV.
-Think about the factors in the lives of AGYW, the community and the environment around AGYW.
+- 2. Ask participants to think about how they would describe their community in terms of their peers' vulnerability to HIV and the reasons it is difficult for them to protect themselves from HIV.
+Think about the factors in the lives of their peers, the community and the environment around them.
 Remind them to think about all the issues they have explored in this training, including:

 - Human rights

 - Gender inequality and violence

-- AGYW's vulnerability to HIV
+- Vulnerability to HIV

 - Myths about oral PrEP

 - Barriers to getting oral PrEP

 - Community attitudes about oral PrEP

 - 3. Ask participants to write one aspect of their community on a sticky note and read it aloud (to avoid duplicates) before sticking it on the NOW side of the river.

-If participants are from different communities, you could divide them into smaller groups.
-If they are from many different communities, you could give differently coloured sticky notes to each community group.
-This allows everyone to contribute to the joint picture, while also differentiating among the communities.
+If participants are from different communities or different populations, you could divide them into smaller groups.
+If they are from many different communities or populations, you could give different coloured sticky notes to each community or population group.
+This allows everyone to contribute to the joint picture, while also differentiating among the communities and populations.

-It might be helpful to give some examples:
+It might be helpful to give some

-- Many girls are dating older men because they give them money and buy them things. - It's common for men to have affairs. - The church is really influential and teaches that abstinence is the only way for AGYW to prevent HIV. - Many AGYW would be too ashamed to use oral PrEP.
+- Many girls are dating older men because they give them money and buy them things. - · Laws, policies and social norms discriminate against MSM, PWID, sex workers and transgender people, putting them at risk of violence and making it difficult to access the services they need. - · The church is influential and teaches that abstinence is the only way for unmarried people to prevent HIV. - · Widespread myths about the effects of oral PrEP on babies make PBFW unwilling to use PrEP.